fbpx

 Biography

-He is past president of the Association of Practical Theology, past secretary of the International Academy of Practical Theology, a member of the board of directors of the Louisville Institute, and co-editor of the International Journal of Practical Theology.
-Besides many journal articles, Nieman is author of Knowing the Context: Frames, Tools, and Signs for Preaching (2008), co-editor of Church, Identity, and Change: Theology and Denominational Structures in Unsettled Times (2005), and co-author of Preaching to Every Pew: Cross-Cultural Strategies (2001).
+He has served as president of the Association of Practical Theology, secretary of the International Academy of Practical Theology, member of the board of directors of the Louisville Institute, and co-editor of the International Journal of Practical Theology.
+Besides many journal articles, Nieman is co-author of Christian Practical Wisdom: What It Is, Why It Matters (2016), author of Knowing the Context: Frames, Tools, and Signs for Preaching (2008), co-editor of Church, Identity, and Change: Theology and Denominational Structures in Unsettled Times (2005), and co-author of Preaching to Every Pew: Cross-Cultural Strategies (2001).

 Prior to his arrival at LSTC, Dr. Nieman was first on the faculty of Wartburg Theological Seminary for thirteen years, and then on the faculty of Hartford Seminary, where he also served as academic dean.
-He has been ordained in the Evangelical Lutheran Church in America for 35 years and served as a parish pastor in congregations in Iowa and Alaska prior to his doctoral studies at Emory University.
+He has been ordained in the Evangelical Lutheran Church in America for forty years and served as a parish pastor in congregations in Iowa and Alaska prior to his graduate studies at Emory University, where he earned the PhD.

 Download his CV